 “A few have been straight memoir, but I’ve also done a lot of non-fiction, where the person involved is an expert but not a writer,” Carrie says.

-Celebrity biographies are big business in the publishing world.
+Celebrity biographies are usually ghostwritten and are big business in the publishing world.

-How can freelance writers break into ghost writing?
+How can freelance writers break into ghostwriting books?

 Another I turned down because the subject’s values didn’t align with mine.

-Diane is a writer who lives in Hanoi and wrote a travel memoir for a Vietnamese client.
+Diane is a writer who lives in Hanoi and ghostwrote a travel memoir for a Vietnamese client.

 I was a music and travel writer, I had no experience writing books, so it was terrifying.